 David has been featured soloist with The Santa Fe Symphony Orchestra, New Mexico Philharmonic, New Mexico Symphony, Albuquerque Philharmonic, Los Alamos Symphony, Palo Alto Philharmonic, Balcones Orchestra, and the Chatter Orchestra.
-He has performed recitals and chamber music, all over New Mexico and the Southwest, and most recently has performed at the Oregon Bach Festival.
-David has begun specializing in contemporary solo violin music, having performed solo works of Berio, Boulez, Sciarrino, John Zorn, and Luigi Nono.
+He has performed recitals and chamber music all over New Mexico and the Southwest, and he has also performed at the Oregon Bach Festival.
+David has specialized in contemporary solo violin music, having performed solo works of Berio, Boulez, Sciarrino, John Zorn, and Luigi Nono.

-As a conductor, he recently made his debut with Santa Fe Pro Musica.
+As a conductor, he has worked closely with Santa Fe Pro Musica.
 He regularly conducts the New Mexico Philharmonic, The Santa Fe Symphony and Chatter, and has collaborated with such soloists as Rachel Barton Pine, Conor Hanick, and Benjamin Hochman.
-David, made his New York violin recital debut in Merkin Concert Hall in the spring of 2005.
+David made his New York violin recital debut in Merkin Concert Hall in the spring of 2005.
 He received a Bachelor of Arts degree, in History, from the University of Arizona and a Master of Music degree in Conducting from the University of New Mexico, and has taken advanced string quartet studies at the University of Colorado with the Takacs Quartet.
 David has also attended the prestigious American Academy of Conducting at the Aspen Music Festival.

 David plays an 1829 J. B. Vuillaume violin and a c.
 1830 Claude Joseph Fonclause violin bow.